qemu/qemu/docs/interop/pr-helper.rst

 restricting access to block devices to specific initiators in a shared storage setup.

-For a more detailed reference please refer the the SCSI Primary Commands standard, specifically the section on Reservations and the "PERSISTENT RESERVE IN" and "PERSISTENT RESERVE OUT" commands.
+For a more detailed reference please refer to the SCSI Primary Commands standard, specifically the section on Reservations and the "PERSISTENT RESERVE IN" and "PERSISTENT RESERVE OUT" commands.